AdrJM/speech-to-text-transcriber/README.md

 - [ ] Highlight detection — automatically find the most interesting moments in the video
 - [ ] DaVinci Resolve plugin — auto-montage shorts/TikToks based on highlights (separate project)
 - [ ] Add more language options to GUI
-- [ ] Save edited segments from editor back to result
 - [ ] Transcription progress for non-chunked files

 ---